grafana/grafana-by-example/cost-management/costmgt-participant-workbook.md

 #### Future threshold based alert
 - Configure future threshold based on predicted future forecast value 2 weeks into the future using the forecasted metrics panel: Panel Options -> More -> New Alert Rule
-- Using only the metric named in the alert rule, delete the other metrics listed
+- Using only the metric tagged `predicted` in the alert rule, delete the other metrics listed
   ```
-  cost-mgt-billable-series:predicted{ ml_forecast="yhat" }
+  cost-mgt-billable-series:predicted{ ml_forecast="yhat" } offset -2w
   ```
 - Configure the alert options
   ```